swyxio/netlify-plugin-search-index/README.md

 You can use this plugin in two ways:

-- **Client-side**: You can simple require the JSON blob in your clientside JavaScript if it isn't too big:
+- **Client-side**: You can simply require the JSON blob in your clientside JavaScript if it isn't too big:
     ```js
     // app.js
     import searchIndex from './searchIndex.json'